oliche/oliche.github.io/_posts/culture/2022-12-18-citations.md

 Mindfulness meditation has a philosophical point: something more than therapy for the stress of daily life, something less than metaphysical revelation.
 **Kieran Setiya - Midlife Crisis**

+So tell yourself this: atlthough I may regret regret, desire that no desire go unfullfilled, I canno't in the end prefer to have desires that could be fully met.
+The sense of loss is real, but it is something to concede, not wish away.
+Embrace your losses as fair payment for the surplus of being alive.
+**Kieran Setiya - Midlife Crisis**

 Gilgamesh wept over Enkidu his friend bitterly he wept through the wilderness.
 "Must I die too ?", must I be as lifeless